toidiu/toidiu.github.io/content/blog/2024_05_30_demystifying_asn1_use_in_cryptography.md

 5. `pem` is the base64 representation of the der bytes

 I hope this example illustrates how a "private key" ends up into a "priv.pem" file that you often see in cryptographic contexts.
-The "priv.pem" file could then then be given to your application, which could reconstuct the key and use it to securely communicate with a database.
+The "priv.pem" file could then be given to your application, and the application can then reconstuct the key and use it to securely communicate with a database.

 ### Conclusion

-In engineering applications we care about taking some secret material (key, certificate) and serializing it so that we can then share (via network, file, memory) it our peer.
+In engineering applications we care about taking some secret material (key, certificate) and serializing it so that we can then share (via network, file, memory) it with our peer.

 ASN.1 is the common format that cryptographic implementations have agreed upon.
 We looked at PKCS #1 and PKCS #8 which are optional of ASN.1 formats used primarily for storing key